-On December 16th, 2017 a new documentary about German Composer Matthias Schmitt will be released.
-It will be part of The Nicolas Unger Show.
+On December 16th, 2017 my documentary about German Composer Matthias Schmitt was released as episode #5 of The Nicolas Unger Show.
+I did the filming and editing.
+Hope you enjoy it!

 English subtitles are provided via YouTube´s subtitle functionality!

 For 20 years the composition Ghanaia for Solo Marimba by Matthias Schmitt is a hit amongst percussionists around the world.
-Just watch the numerous interpretations on YouTube alone (Playlist).
+Just watch the numerous interpretations (more than 150!!) on YouTube alone (Playlist).

 Watch the video here: